tarwn/lessthandot-hugo/blogs/content/posts/2012-02-22-report-builder-3-0-table.md

 **Deploying**

 Is that perfect, brand new, shiny report ready to be turned loose in the business?
-It’s time to deploy it!
+It's time to deploy it!

 In the bottom left corner, you should see “No current report server.”
 Click Connect.
 Enter the Report Server URL.